All you need to know about a geo-environmental risk study: get a quick and efficient assessment

 While developing a site offers opportunities, there are a range of risks to consider before embarking on a project.
 A geo-environmental risk study will identify and evaluate risks such as contamination and geotechnical hazards, enabling you to assess their potential impact on a proposed development scheme.

 A local authority will often require a geo-environmental risk study when assessing planning applications.
-This ensures that potential risks, such as contaminated land or ground instability, are identified and addressed before development is approved.
-If planning conditions are imposed, a risk assessment prepared by a competent person should ensure rapid condition discharge.
+This ensures that potential risks, such as contaminated land or ground instability, are identified and addressed early.
+If planning conditions are imposed, a risk assessment prepared by a competent person should satisfy planning conditions and ensure rapid condition discharge.

 2. Brownfield site redevelopment